-Ultra-violet radiation (UVR) is electromagnetic energy that is invisible to the human eye, with wavelengths between 10nm and 400nm.
-Ultra-violet lies between visible light and x-rays in the electromagnetic spectrum.
+Did you know that sunlight contains different types of ultraviolet radiation that can affect our health and well-being?
+Ultraviolet radiation (UVR) is a form of energy that’s invisible to the human eye, with wavelengths between 10nm and 400nm.
+It sits between visible light and x-rays in the electromagnetic spectrum.

 - UVA ⇒ 400-315 nm

 - UVB ⇒ 315-280 nm

 UVA rays have longer wavelengths (400-315 nm) and can penetrate deep into the skin, which can cause skin damage over time.
 However, UVA can also be used to treat certain skin conditions like psoriasis and eczema.

 UVB rays have shorter wavelengths (315-280 nm) and are responsible for sunburns and skin damage.
 But don’t worry – in small doses, UVB can also stimulate the production of vitamin D, which is essential for strong bones and a healthy immune system.

 UVC rays have the shortest wavelengths (below 280 nm) and are the most harmful to living organisms.
 Luckily, UVC is mostly blocked by the Earth’s ozone layer before it reaches us.